ocsf/ocsf-docs/Understanding OCSF.md

 ### Enrichments

-Enrichment is an object referenced by the primary base event array attribute `enrichments`.
-An Enrichment object (`enrichment`) describes additional information added to the event during collection or event processing but before an immutable operation such as storage of the event.
+Enrichment is an object referenced by the Base Event array attribute `enrichments`.
+An Enrichment object describes additional information added to the event during collection or event processing but before an immutable operation such as storage of the event.
 An example would be looking up location data on an IP address, or IOCs against a domain name or file hash.

 Because enriching data can be extremely open-ended, the object uses generic string attributes along with a JSON `data` attribute that holds an arbitrary enrichment in a form known to the processing system.
 Similar to the Observable object, `name` and `value` attributes are required to point to the event class attribute that is being enriched.
 Unlike Observable, there is no predefined set of attributes that are tagged for enrichment, therefore only a recommended `type` attribute is specified (i.e. there is no `type_id` Enum).

-Also unlike Observable, which is synchronized with the time of the event, it is assumed that there is some latency between the event time and the time the event is enriched, hence the base event class `metadata`.`modified_time` should be populated at the time of enrichment.
+Also unlike Observable, which is synchronized with the time of the event, it is assumed that there is some latency between the event time and the time the event is enriched, hence the Base Event class `metadata`.`modified_time` should be populated at the time of enrichment.

 For example